 The student will work on a 10 page, current APA-formatted paper, complying with the formatting and content instructions.
 The topic of the paper will be selected from a list of five theoretical approaches to the study of consumer behavior early on in the course.
 The student will submit the final version of this assignment.

-The student will complete 8 quizzes covering the Reading & Study material from the assigned module/week.
+The student will complete 8 quizzes covering the Learn material from the assigned module.
 Each quiz will be open-book/open-notes, contain 30 multiple-choice questions, and have a 45-minute time limit.